kotlin-orm/ktorm/hexo-docs/source/en/query.md

 val query = Employees.select().limit(0, 1)
 ```

-When we are using the `limit` function, Ktorm will generate appropriate SQLs depending on the current enabled dialect.
-If we doesn't use any dialects, an exception might be thrown:
+When we are using the `limit` function, Ktorm will generate appropriate SQLs depending on the currently enabled dialect.
+If we don't use any dialects, an exception might be thrown:

 ```
 java.lang.UnsupportedOperationException: Pagination is not supported in Standard SQL.
 ```

 This is OK, the SQL standard doesn't say how to implement paging queries, so Ktorm is not able to generate the SQL for us.
 To avoid this exception, do not use `limit`, or enable a dialect.
-Refer to latter chapters for how to [enable dialects](./dialects-and-native-sql.html#Enable-Dialects).
+Refer to later chapters for how to [enable dialects](./dialects-and-native-sql.html#Enable-Dialects).

 ## union/unionAll

 Ktorm also supports to merge two or more query results, that's the `union` and `unionAll` functions.
-The `union` function is corresponding to the union keyword in SQL, removing duplciated rows; The `unionAll` function is corresponding to the union all keyword, not removing dupliated rows.
+The `union` function is corresponding to the union keyword in SQL, removing duplicated rows; The `unionAll` function is corresponding to the union all keyword, not removing duplicated rows.
 Here is an example:

 ```kotlin
 val query = Employees